chef/chef-web-docs/content/supported_versions.md

 ### Versions and status

-Chef has transitioned from N-1 and N-2 support policy to LTS++ and I++ support strategy.
+Progress Chef has transitioned from N-1 and N-2 support policy to LTS++ and I++ support strategy.
 The support strategy works like follows:

-- LTS for Chef will be for three years.
+- LTS for Progress Chef will be for three years.
 - LTS will follow the released version.
   - For Example, Chef Infra Server 19 LTS is a significant version.
 All minor releases are like 19.
 X and patches are like 19.2.x and will fall under LTS support.
 - As the product EOL date is predetermined, a new release is not required to publish this message.